What do IBSC Certified Flight Paramedics Do?

 Paramedic helicopter in flight.

-What do I need to be eligible for this certification?
+What do I need to be eligible for the Flight Paramedic certification?

 The additional requirements for a flight paramedic are: